 - What should I do to get a slot at a crèche/kindergarten for my child?

 Getting a slot in a crèche/kindergarten in Frankfurt/Oder or Berlin is possible as long as you have a residence permit (registration in the respective city hall).
 In the local Youth Welfare Office (Jugendamt) you have to prove the need of daycare and ask for estimation saying how many hours of the daycare your child is entitled to (Kitagutschein).
-Depending on your professional activity your child shall be assigned from four to nine hours of the daycare.
+Depending on your professional activity your child shall be assigned from four to ten hours of the daycare.

 - What is the monthly cost of the daycare slot in Frankfurt and Berlin?